 Steer Clear of Certain Topics

-If you’re sitting down at a table full of people about to carve a turkey, this is not the time to strike up a conversation about where their turkey came from, how it was treated, or how it came to be on the table.
-Read the room, my friend, you may be thinking about it, but that conversation will not be well received in this setting.
+If you’re sitting down at a table full of people about to carve a turkey, this is probably not the time to strike up a conversation about where their turkey came from, how it was treated, or how it came to be on the table.
+Read the room, my friend, it may bother you, but that information is not likely to be well received in this setting.

 If someone does show some interest in learning more about this, that’s a conversation to have before or after the meal, between the two of you.
-Just don’t bring it to the dinner table.
+I find these conversations go a lot better at times where food is not being served.

 Focus on Why You’re There